 The customer had flung the dress aside.

-Events which take place on the plane are similarly twice-presented.
+Events that happen in the plane are also given twice.
 First there’s a description of the businessman inexplicably vacating his seat to move away from Lise and Bill.
-Almost immediately there follows a cut to the following evening, in which the businessman fleshes out the details under police questioning: “I moved my seat.
+Almost immediately there’s a cut to the following evening, in which the businessman reveals: “I moved my seat.
 I was afraid.”

-The many voices who tell this tale (none of them entirely reliable) account for some of the narrative’s many inconsistencies.
+The many voices who tell this tale (none of them entirely reliable) account for the narrative’s inconsistencies.
 The construct draws attention to not just who is responsible for Lise’s death, but why the question is important at all.

 On first reading, the story unfolds like this:

 Lise is going on holiday.
 It’s important to her to find a remarkable dress – the gaudier, the better.
-Her colleagues have been supportive of her vacation, with some suggestion of an illness that results in them treating her sympathetically.
+Her colleagues support her vacation (there’s a suggestion of an illness).
 Lise lives an arid, untouched life: she’s a loner.
 She’s somewhat unhinged, laughing alone and talking on the phone even after the other person has hung up.

-She goes to the airport and seeks to be noticed through inappropriate action and dress; she’s laying clues.
+She goes to the airport and tries to get noticed (by acting oddly).
 We get a shocking glimpse of how she dies.
-Lise flies to a country that she’s been to before.
-She’s on the lookout for a man that she claims she will know only when she meets him.
-Her desires are thwarted several times, however, as the men she wants seem frightened of her – as though they can guess she’s up to no good.
+Lise flies to a country she’s been to before.
+She’s on the lookout for a particular type of man, but he’s not easy to find.
+It’s as if the men sense she’s up to no good and fear her.

-Lise has been killed, and the events described are a possible reconstruction of the events leading up to her death.
-The timeline begins as Lise prepares to go on holiday – she lives alone, but has a few supportive friends and colleagues.
+Lise prepares to go on holiday.
+She lives alone, but has a few supportive friends and colleagues.
 She finds a dress and coat which she thinks look good together.
-She packs carefully for her trip, and plans to return some car keys to a friend.

-Lise covers up the embarrassment of travelling alone by trying to seem more cultured and better travelled than she is, but only succeeds in annoying the check-in clerk.
+Lise covers up the embarrassment of travelling alone by trying to seem better travelled than she is.
 She fusses on the plane to appear more cultivated, but bungles her attempts to talk about macrobiotics.
-She is noticed by a convicted sex maniac, who feels frightened by the return of his desires and quickly moves seats.
-Lise attempts to flirt clumsily with Bill, and later tries to forge an acquaintance with an old man and his family, but they refuse her offer to share a car.
+She is noticed by a convicted sex maniac, who worries he’s going to commit a crime and quickly moves seats.

 Appearance Vs Reality

 We write the true killer off as a respectable businessman, “a rosy-faced, sturdy young man of about thirty; he is dressed in a dark business suit and carries a black briefcase.”
-We see Lise try and fail to make his acquaintance, and feel frightened for her as Bill (with his overtones of Red Riding Hood’s wolf) latches on to her instead.
-There’s no doubt we are to be wary of Bill, who has villainy written on him as clearly as any Fagin:
+We see Lise try and fail to make his acquaintance, and feel frightened for her as Bill (with vibes of Red Riding Hood’s wolf) latches on to her instead.

 When Lise finally finagles her man, it is she who supposedly dictates how the relationship is to be consummated: